Your Shopping Cart

 Would a heel lift help?

 A heel lift (increasing ramp angle) is going to take you out of an athletic position (puts you more into a position resembling high heels, imagine skiing in those -- yikes), you'll have more difficulty inititating a turn and be less balanced in the turn.
-You'll also be more susceptible to skiing in the backseat since the elevated heel allows your hips to sit further back.
+You'll also be more susceptible to skiing in the backseat since the elevated heel allows your hips to sit further back putting more stress on your knees too.

 How does foot strength and endurance play a part in ski boots?